abinash1padhee/SpringCloudExamples/README.md

 4. Setup the Config Client using discovery first mechanism and bootstrap the configuration at startup in the cloud ecosystem.

-5. Refresh the configuration at runtime.
+5. Refresh the Config Server configuration at runtime.

+6. Intelligent Routing of services using Netflix Zuul.

+7.